DevMountain/react-assessment/README.md

 ### Summary

 In this assessment, we will add `Redux` into the project.
-We aare going to refactor `assessment 1` to use redux to keep track of tasks, add new tasks, and delete tasks.
+We are going to refactor `assessment 1` to use redux to keep track of tasks, add new tasks, and delete tasks.

 <b> Insert pictures/giphies here for reference </b>